Student Health Services

 Medication

-- Schools do not supply any medication to students, including over-the-counter (OTC) medications such as Benadryl, Tylenol, etc. Medications must be supplied by the student's parent or legal guardian.
+- All medications must be supplied by the student's parent or legal guardian.

-- Each medication, whether prescription or OTC, should be accompanied by a signed doctor's order (see student medication authorization form)
+- Each medication, whether prescription or OTC, must be accompanied by a signed doctor's order (see student medication authorization form)

 - The Student Medication Authorization Form must be completed, front and back, and signed by both the physician and the student's parent or legal guardian.
 EACH prescribed and/or OTC medication must be listed on the Authorization Form.